LIU-Binbin/LIU-Binbin.github.io/index.md

 ---
 layout: page
-title: Homepage
+title:
 permalink: /
 ---
-{% include image.html url="assets/images/photo1.png" caption="" width="80px"  align="left" %}
+{% include image.html url="assets/images/photo1.png" caption="" width="120px"  align="left" %}

 <!--<h1 class="center">Binbin LIU</h1> -->

 Hi!
+I am Binbin Liu, a condensed matter physics researcher focusing on theory and computation.
+I am interested in exploring electron-phonon interactions in real materials from _ab initio_ calculations.
+Finding a novel ductile ambient-pressure superconductors with a high critical temperature could revolutionize the energy transmission and storage technologies.
+My interests lie in studying the exciton, polaron and electron-phonon superconductivity in novel materials for energy-efficient applications, addressing critical challenges in energy conservation and environmental sustainability.

+<!--
-I am Binbin Liu, and I graduated with a master's in physics from Beihang University, Beijing, China, focusing on theory and computation.
-I was co-advised by [Prof. Xian-Lei Sheng](https://scholar.google.com/citations?user=MDetOEgAAAAJ) at Beihang University and [Prof. Shengyuan A. Yang](https://scholar.google.com/citations?user=Q-eIAcIAAAAJ) at the University of Macau.
+My master's degree was co-advised by [Prof. Xian-Lei Sheng](https://scholar.google.com/citations?user=MDetOEgAAAAJ) at Beihang University and [Prof. Shengyuan A. Yang](https://scholar.google.com/citations?user=Q-eIAcIAAAAJ) at the University of Macau.
 I completed my bachelor's thesis in [Prof. Chueng Ji](https://inspirehep.net/authors/1004349)'s group at NC State, USA, working on light-front dynamics of particles.

-<!--
+**excitations**, electron-phonon **correlations**, and **topological** properties in novel and experimentally realizable systems such as 2D materials, moiré heterostructures, kagome materials, and metamaterials.

 My master's research primarily focuses on investigating electronic materials and metamaterials through **first-principles** calculations and theoretical modeling.
 I am interested in studying **excitations**, strong **correlations**, and **topological** properties in novel and experimentally realizable systems such as 2D materials, moiré heterostructures, kagome materials, and metamaterials. <!--These areas have significant potential for applications in electronic devices.
 I am also excited about developing and applying electronic structure theories to advance our understanding of materials for potential device applications.
 -->